LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Ethereum-Sepolia-Testnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Ethereum Sepolia Testnet Data Feeds
+# Ethereum Sepolia Testnet Chainlink Oracle Jobs

 Sepolia is a proof-of-stake testnet, and is the recommended default testnet for application development on Ethereum.
 Testnet ETH is used to pay for transactions on Sepolia.
 Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link).
 Testnet ETH is available from several public [faucets](https://faucetlink.to/sepolia).